 Where to Start

-LLMO is not a separate discipline to master from scratch.
-It is good search work plus a handful of habits that fit how a language model actually reads: it ranks nothing and cites probabilistically.
+LLMO is good search work plus a handful of habits that fit how a language model actually reads, not a separate discipline to master from scratch.

-Start where it is cheapest and most often broken: can the AI crawlers reach and read your key pages? geotoolbox's free Content Analyzer checks reachability across the major AI crawlers and grades how citable a page is in under a minute.
+Start where it is cheapest and most often broken: can the AI crawlers reach and read your key pages? geotoolbox's free AI-Readiness Score checks the crawler-access foundations in seconds, and the paid Content Analyzer grades how citable a page is.
 Fix what it flags, make your best pages answer-first and genuinely original, then track your share of voice over time.

 Sources